A Year of Plant Pathogens

 I have recently become very interested in plant pathogens.
 Here I will document the different species I see in Ireland, organised by month.
 I hope this site will be a useful resource, both as a reference and to inspire people to take notice of these underappreciated organisms.
 They are incredibly diverse in form and ecology, and are so ubiquitous that they cannot be ignored.
 I originally was only recording fungi and oomycetes but have since expanded to all gall-forming organisms.

-New species to Ireland (twenty-two fungi, seven oomycetes, a mite, two midges, and a nematode as of 24/10/2024)
+New species to Ireland (twenty-seven fungi, seven oomycetes, two mites, two midges, an aphid, and a nematode as of 16/02/2025)

 30th March 2024